pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 It requires posting HID events.<br />
 The IOHIKeyboard processes the reports by passing reports to `handleReport`.

+However, this method is not enough polite.
+Calling the `handleReport` method directly causes a problem that OS X ignores `EnableSecureEventInput`.
+So we have to reject this approach.

+(Is there another way to push input report to virtual device...?)

 ## IOKit device value

 It requires posting HID events.<br />